-A facility for social, educational, worship, or recreational purposes primarily for members and their guests.
-Accessory uses may include offices, meeting areas, food preparation areas, concessions, parking, nonpublic schools, and maintenance facilities.
+A facility for social, educational, worship, or recreational purposes that is open to the public or a designated part of the public, usually owned and operated by a public or nonprofit group or agency.
+Accessory uses may include but are not limited to offices, meeting areas, food preparation areas, concessions, parking, nonpublic schools, and maintenance facilities.